Back to posts

 1. Finding Edge Cases You Wouldn’t Think Of

-For example, Anthropic’s agentic PBT agent discovered a bug in AWS Lambda Powertools’ slice_dictionary function:
+For example, Anthropic’s agentic PBT agent found a bug in AWS Lambda Powertools’ slice_dictionary function:

 Property: slicing and reconstructing a dictionary should return the original